sahilmehta7/supplier-onboarding-simple/docs/features.md

 - **Resume from draft** with dialog for selecting incomplete applications
 - **Document upload** per section with type validation
 - **Conditional field visibility** based on other field values
+- **Conditional sections** automatically skip entire steps when prerequisites are unmet
 - **Client and server validation** via generated Zod schemas

 #### Routes & Navigation